-Ponacka is a camp and a community where each boy really counts and belongs.
+Ponacka is a community where each boy truly counts and belongs.
 Each camper gets many opportunities to learn, have fun, make friends and challenge himself in a supportive environment, which builds self-confidence and independence.

-Camp Ponacka was founded by Bruno and Gwen Morawetz in 1947, and their daughter Anne Morawetz and her husband Don Bocking have directed the camp since 1985.
-Anne and Don’s daughter Laura and her husband Nick Smart are now working with Don and Anne, providing leadership and support as the third generation of camp directors in the family.
+Ponacka was founded by Bruno and Gwen Morawetz in 1947, and their daughter Anne Morawetz and her husband Don Bocking have directed the camp since 1985.
+Now their daughter Laura and her husband Nick Smart are working with Don and Anne as the third generation of camp directors in the family.

 — Bruno Morawetz, Ph D., Founder

 The Ponacka Spirit